GSA/open-gsa-redesign/_apidocs/exclusion-api.md

 * It returns ten records per page in the JSON format.
 * It can return only the first 10,000 records.

-**Additional Features of the Exclusion API:** Following are the key features of the Exclusion Extract API:
+**Additional Features of the Exclusion API:** Following are the key features of the Exclusion API:
 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.